hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/client-stats.md

 `client-stats --validator-metrics-url=http://localhost:8081/metrics --beacon-node-metrics-url=http://localhost:8080/metrics --clientstats-api-url=https://beaconcha.in/api/v1/stats/{apikey}/{machineName}`

-To run client-stats from `prysm.sh` or `prysm.bat`, while adjusting the parameters to `client-stats` as per the above:
+To run client-stats from `agora-cl.sh` or `agora-cl.bat`, while adjusting the parameters to `client-stats` as per the above:

-`prysm.sh client-stats --validator-metrics-url=http://localhost:8081/metrics --beacon-node-metrics-url=http://localhost:8080/metrics --clientstats-api-url=https://beaconcha.in/api/v1/stats/{apikey}/{machineName}`
+`agora-cl.sh client-stats --validator-metrics-url=http://localhost:8081/metrics --beacon-node-metrics-url=http://localhost:8080/metrics --clientstats-api-url=https://beaconcha.in/api/v1/stats/{apikey}/{machineName}`

 or

-`prysm.bat client-stats --validator-metrics-url=http://localhost:8081/metrics --beacon-node-metrics-url=http://localhost:8080/metrics --clientstats-api-url=https://beaconcha.in/api/v1/stats/{apikey}/{machineName}`
+`agora-cl.bat client-stats --validator-metrics-url=http://localhost:8081/metrics --beacon-node-metrics-url=http://localhost:8080/metrics --clientstats-api-url=https://beaconcha.in/api/v1/stats/{apikey}/{machineName}`

-> If you see an error message that "PROCESS can be beacon-chain, validator, or slasher.", you need to manually update the `prysm.sh` or `prysm.bat` file to
+> If you see an error message that "PROCESS can be beacon-chain, validator, or slasher.", you need to manually update the `agora-cl.sh` or `agora-cl.bat` file to
 > its latest version, see [download instructions](https://docs.prylabs.network/docs/install/install-with-script).

 # What metrics does client-stats collect?